goldenguy00/LemurFusion/Release/README.md

 - Stat multipliers per fusion, similar to dronemeld, while still retaining the vanilla HP and damage buffs that they would get on evolution.

+- Resize Lemur buddies based on fusion count, kinda borked rn but its funny if you set it to 0, try it.

 ### *(WORK IN PROGRESS, COMING SOON)*

 - Can make them share a single inventory or have their own unique inventories with a limited amount of item sharing.

 - Multiple elite types on a single guy.

+- Make it even more customizable and developed with mod compatability in mind.

 ---